 The journey will continue with a quick roundup of Purgatorio and Paradiso cantiche.

-Watch the video and meet the teacher who will be delivering the online course over the summer.
+Watch the video and meet the teacher who will be delivering the online course over Half-Terms and Summer Holidays.

 About the course